Introduction to Xamarin

 iOS in a nutshell

 In this module, you will get acquainted with iOS.
-You'll learn about the building blocks of an app and characteristics of
+You'll learn about the building blocks of an app and

 the OS itself.
 This is independent of C# and Xamarin.